-If your thermostat is not set correctly, it can cause your system to cycle on and off too frequently, preventing your home from reaching the desired temperature.
+If your thermostat is faulty or not set correctly, it can cause your system to cycle on and off too frequently, preventing your home from reaching the desired temperature.

 A clogged filter can restrict airflow and cause your system to work harder than necessary, resulting in poor performance and increased energy costs.